russmac/packer_docker_ansible_terraform/README.md

 ### Use

+Grab a stable release from "Releases" (they are all tested working)

 Requires you setup AWS Elastic Container Registry yourself first.
 You will then need to get your 24 hour ecr token and repoistory address from AWS ECR (using awscli) using this command.